Please note this report was published before October 7, 2023.

 - The Palestinian Authority (PA) Government has approved a Competition Law, which will go into force upon approval by the PA Chairman.
 The World Bank sees the new competition law as a critical reform to improve the business climate by making price fixing and anti-competition practices illegal.
 This law has the support of much of the Palestinian private sector, especially small and medium-sized businesses and startups, to counter large family-owned or public companies that have monopolies over certain sectors in the Palestinian market.

-- International donor investment in basic and social infrastructure in the West Bank and Gaza will continue to present opportunities for U.S. contractors, despite recent declines in overall investment.
-Between 1994 and 2017, the U.S. Agency for International Development (USAID)/West Bank and Gaza Mission provided more than $5.5 billion in economic assistance to Palestinians living in the West Bank and Gaza.
+- International donor and development bank investment in basic and social infrastructure in the West Bank and Gaza will continue to present opportunities for U.S. contractors, despite recent declines in overall investment.
+Programs promoting access to capital for growth of small and medium buisnesses also present opportunites for U.S. entities offering consultancy and technical services; marketing and sales; and equipment and technology.
 USAID programs were ceased in 2019 but were re-established in 2021.

 Top five reasons why U.S. companies should consider exporting to the West Bank and Gaza: